april-org/april-ann/CHANGELIST.md

 ### C/C++ code changes

+- Added `Matrix<T>::random_acces_iterator`, which reduces the access overhead for random access of a `Matrix` object.
+It retains the memory pointer forcing an update between host and device (GPU) memory.
+- Generalized `GPUMirroredBlockBase` to allow the reinterpretation of the underlying memory pointer using different types (reinterpret_cast).
 - Added `MatrixSet` class template, which stores a dictionary of STRING->MATRIX, useful for ANNs and gradient descent purposes.
 - Added `StochasticANNComponent` which is base class for stochastic components.